 Your funds grow in a tax free environment for up to 8 years before the exit tax is payable.

 By availing of this opportunity, you will avoid the surcharge and benefit from a reduced exit tax rate of 25%.

-Talk to us today about helping to increase the wealth in your company!
+Talk to us today about helping to increase the wealth in your company and protect your future!

-O’Leary Financial Planning can help you find the right solution for your funds.
+At O’Leary Financial Planning we can help you find the right solution for your funds.
 As Authorised Advisers, we work solely for you.